Interpretation of Airborne Geophysical Data

 - Preparation of report

-At SGL we realize the importance of data interpretation in order to maximise
+At SGL we realize the importance of data interpretation

-the usefulness of airborne geophysics.
-For this reason, interpretation
+geophysics.
+For this reason, interpretation projects are

-projects are carried out by experienced geophysicists, under the supervision
+carried out by experienced geophysicists, under the

-of the management of the company.
-There are three main aspects of any
+supervision of the management of the company.
+There are

-address each of those areas.
+paragraphs address each of those areas.

 Methodology